edmondawad/CarND_P2/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in Step 5 in my code in `P2.ipynb` in the function `pipeline()`.
+I implemented this step in Step 6 in my code in `P2.ipynb` in the function `pipeline()`.
+The order of the steps is the following: 1) calibrate camera (using object points and image points), 2) use this to undistort the image, 3) transform the image to an eagle-eye view, 4) produce the binary version of the image, 5) fit polynomials to the activated pixels in the image, and 6) calculate curviatures and distance from center.
+In the primitive version of my code (works for an image), I used the calculated fit and curvature for my final output.
+In the video version as I explain later, I considered a sanity check, and I updated my curvatures if the sanity check failed.
+I also used a smoothed version of the fit numbers and x-fitted values.
+Then, I create a filled polygon for the warped version of the image, and I inverse-transformed it to the original unwarped image, and I layered it with some weight (transparency) over the road.
+Finally, I print out the minimum of the two curvatures and the distance from center at the top.
 Here is an example of my result on test image 3:

 ![alt text][image6_1]